jungwookshin/scorer_time_energy/README.md

 # scorer_time_energy

-A step-by-step tutorial for a custom TOPAS's nTuple scorer to output deposited energy as a function of time (flight time) in 2D histogram.
+A step-by-step tutorial for a custom TOPAS's nTuple scorer to output deposited energy as a function of time (flight time) in a 2D histogram.

 # Background

 This project was motivated by a question from Fernando Hueso about 2D histogram of deposit energy as a function of time.
-As this can be realized by a custom scorer, it was recommended to develop a custom scorer.
+As this can not be realized yet by a builtin scorer, it was recommended to develop a custom scorer.
 Like Fernando, many of TOPAS users want to implement their own scorers.
-In spite of many extension examples, a step-by-step guide for TOPAS users who don't have much C++ experience.
+In spite of many extension examples, a step-by-step guide for TOPAS users who don't have much C++ experience is not available.
 Hope this step-by-step guide will be helpful.

 # Getting started